 1. Add ice to a large pitcher or punch bowl.
 Uncork a bottle of red wine and pour into the pitcher.

 2. Add the cranberry juice, white rum, and triple sec.
 Stir with a wooden spoon.
 Slowly pour in sparkling water then use a juicer to juice ½ an orange into the pitcher.

-3. Garnish with fresh orange slices, sliced apples, and cranberries
+3. Garnish with fresh orange slices, apple slices, fresh cranberries, and cinnamon sticks.

 4. Serve immediately or refrigerate for a few hours and the fresh fruit will absorb the flavors.

 *If needed, add more cranberry juice or sparkling water if the sangria is stronger than what you’d like.
 Enjoy!*

 - Take advantage of seasonal fruit for the most festive drink.
 The natural sweetness of the different fruits